-Institutions of the University System are authorized to establish professional positions designated as non-tenure track positions.
-Each institution shall prepare annually, along with its budget, a list of positions so designated for submission to and approval by the Chancellor or his/her designee.
-Subsequent requests for such designations submitted during the budget year must also be approved by the Chancellor or his/her designee.
-Positions designated as non-tenure track positions or as tenure track positions may be converted to the other type only with approval by the Chancellor or his/her designee.
+The Institute is authorized to establish professional positions designated as non-tenure track positions.
+The Institute shall prepare annually, along with its budget, a list of positions so designated for submission to and approval by the Chancellor or his/her designee.
+Positions designated as non-tenure track positions or as tenure track positions may be converted to the other type only with approval by the President.